-Schedule campus visit over a Phone call or WhatsApp chat at your convenient time.
+Schedule campus visit over a Phone call or WhatsApp chat.
 We guarantee that you receive a call within 24hrs.

 ‘YOUNG ORCHIDS THESPIANS’ is a uniquely designed curriculum for Theatre followed at every branch of ORCHIDS The International School.
 This curriculum is based on David Kolb’s ‘Experiential Learning Theory’, Lev Vygotsky’s ‘Social Constructivist and Collaborative Learning Theories” and Jerome Bruner’s ‘Scaffolding Learning Model’.

 To explore and train the bodies, voices, and minds of young artists so that they can communicate and express their ideas and feelings with confidence in different styles and forms.
 To learn, understand and respect the diverse views and attitudes of people belonging to other cultures, communities, nationalities, faiths, and religions.
 To contribute to building compassion for the world communities and environment.

 Our curriculum aims: